bglarkin/tallgrass_restoration_legacies/process_data.md

     #                   default.
 To use a subfolder, use this variable.
 Quoted.
     #                   Include the "/" before the folder name.
 If no folder
     #                   name is desired, use "".
+    #                 = logical toggle to indicate whether this is the pre or post step in
+    #                   data processing.
+    #                 = string toggle indicates whether pre-processing or post-processing steps are desired.

     set.seed <- 397